Best Rooftop Bars in London

 35 Chalk Farm Road, London, London Borough of Camden NW1 8AJ

-We’ve spent many summer evenings on The Lock Tavern’s roof terrace.
-With BBQs, DJs and damn fine beer there’s not much not to like, and if you can’t squeeze on the roof terrace there’s a huge beer garden downstairs – so everyone’s a winner really.
+We’ve spent more than one summer evening on The Lock Tavern’s roof terrace.
+With pub grub, DJs and damn fine beer there’s not much not to like, and if you can’t squeeze on the roof terrace there’s a huge beer garden downstairs – so everyone’s a winner really.

 QUEEN OF HOXTON